NAKSEUNGCHOI/SmartHelmet/README.md

 ## Project Notes

+* <pre> Retrieve data from Firebase and set up the emergency contact for the current user.
+11-30-2022</pre>
 * <pre> Debugging Facebook Login && Major features needed for the project are all added.
 11-27-2022</pre>
 * <pre> Send a sms with a google maps link for current location done.
 11-27-2022</pre>
 * <pre> Working on getting current location using Google Fusedlocation API                    11-26-2022</pre>